JCoreMS/AVDAlerts/README.md

 ### Tenant Level (Enterprise) based Deployment

 Global Admins do not have deployment privileges at the Tenant level by default.
 You will need to ensure you run one of the following to add your account to the Tenant Level as an Owner.
 (Within Cloud Shell is ideal and the fastest)

+**NOTE:** Setting these permissions is included in the deployment script below so there is no need to manually run the below command.
 ```azurepowershell-interactive
 New-AzRoleAssignment -SignInName "[userId]" -Scope "/" -RoleDefinitionName "Owner"
 ```